celery/celery/docs/userguide/monitoring.rst

 If you want to store the events in a different database, e.g. MySQL, then you can configure the `DATABASE*` settings directly in your Celery config module.
-See http://docs.djangoproject.com/en/dev/ref/settings/#databases for more information about the database options avaialble.
+See http://docs.djangoproject.com/en/dev/ref/settings/#databases for more information about the database options available.

 You will also be asked to create a superuser (and you need to create one to be able to log into the admin later)::